Location: Imambara road Hooghly, near D.M Banglw, Chowk Bazar, Chinsurah, West Bengal 712103

 Madrasa in Hooghly Imambara

-On the top floor (2nd storey) students read and the ground floor is for the official task.
+On the top floor (2nd story) students read and the ground floor is for the official task.
 When you will come here, you will see some of the students are leaning out.
 They never make sounds.

 All the time you will get a silent environment here.
 I love this type of place really.
-This is a higher religious education enter.
+This is a higher religious education entry.
 You can see the name of this Madrasa in the attached photo.

 Tomb of Haji Mohammad Mohsin

-Take left side road from Imambara for 3 minutes and you will see the tomb of Haji Mohammad Mohsin.
+Take the left side road from Imambara for 3 minutes and you will see the tomb of Haji Mohammad Mohsin.
 Where Mohsin and his family’s tomb you will see.

 This place is awesome and peaceful.
 From here you can touch the Hooghly river, so you can imagine how near the river is.
 You can sit here.
 All these areas are well-maintained.

 You will see quotes in the Arabic language everywhere in the tomb area.
-We have seen some local boys are playing here.
-When we have reached here the construction was a going process of the tomb.
+We have seen some local boys playing here.
+When we reached here the construction was a going process of the tomb.